MEET-microbit-project/microbit-macau/Handbook.md

 ===============

 Welcome on board joining our journey in the world of Computer Science.
-In these couple of weeks we promise to do our very best to assist you and guide though challenges you will face.
+In these couple of weeks, we promise to do our very best to assist you and guide through challenges you will face.
 Do not worry if you have not done any programming before because everything will be though along the way.
 We encourage you to be curious in the upcoming weeks, ask questions for which we will try to find the best answers.